Year 10 Admissions Policy

 Change of Campus Preference Prior to Commencement

 Applicants are made an offer of enrolment for a particular campus for the full three-year duration of the course of study at Queensland Academies.
-When applicants accept an offer at a campus, they are making a commitment to that campus.
-If extenuating circumstances arise and the applicant needs to apply for consideration of a change of campus, they and their parents/ caregivers must follow the process below:
+When applicants apply to or accept an offer at a campus, they are making a commitment to that campus.
+If extenuating circumstances arise and the applicant needs to apply for consideration of a change of campus, they and their parents/caregivers must follow the process below:

 - This request will be tabled with the appropriate campus Principals for permission to proceed or otherwise.